LenkaSeg/ansible_project/README.md

 - by default Vagrant creates interface which is shared.
 This was the reason all VMs had the same IP address.
 If I want to have each VM with specific address, I have to use PRIVATE_NETWORK.
 - now the device is not eth0, but eth1
-- I run ```ip -4 a show dev eth1``` to retrieve the IP from each VM, but the output is a little longer than just IP.
+- I ssh-ed to each VM and ran ```ip -4 a show dev eth1``` to see the IP from each VM, but the output is a little longer than just IP.
-To get just the IP I ran:
+To collect all IPs at once without manually entering each VM and to get just the IP I ran:

 ```vagrant status | awk '$2 == "running" {print $1}'|```
  ```xargs -n1 -I{} sh -c "vagrant ssh {} -c 'ip -4 a show dev eth0' |```